Mimic (film): Plot

 In New York City, cockroaches are spreading the "Strickler's disease" that is killing hundreds of the city's children.
 Unable to develop a cure for the disease, Dr. Peter Mann, deputy director of the CDC, recruits entomologist Dr. Susan Tyler.
 Dr. Tyler uses genetic engineering to create the "Judas breed", a hybrid between a mantis and a termite that releases an enzyme which accelerates the roaches' metabolism.
-This way, the roaches burn calories faster than they can nourish themselves and thus starve to death.
-The roaches carrying the disease are eradicated, and Peter and Susan later marry.
+The roaches burn calories faster than they can nourish themselves and thus starve to death; this eradicates the disease-carrying insects.
+Peter and Susan later marry.

 Three years later, a priest is chased and dragged underground by an assailant.
-The only witness is Chuy, a boy who refers to the attacker as "Mr. Funny Shoes" to his disbelieving guardian, an immigrant subway shoe shiner named Manny.
-Later, two kids sell a "weird bug" from the subway to Susan, which she performs tests on, and realizes it is similar to the Judas breed.
+The only witness is Chuy, an autistic boy who refers to the attacker as "Mr. Funny Shoes" to his skeptical guardian, an immigrant subway shoe shiner named Manny.
+Later, friends Ricky and Alex sell a "weird bug" from the subway to Susan, on which she performs tests, and realizes it is similar to the Judas breed.
 Initially, she believes that this is impossible since the specimens she released were all female and designed with a lifespan of only six months, which should have ensured that the breed would die off after a single generation.
 Before she can examine the insect further it is stolen by a figure who escapes out the window.
-After informing the police, she consults with her mentor, Dr. Gates, who autopsies a larger specimen found in the city's sewage treatment plants, and finds that its organs are fully formed, meaning the Judas breed is not only alive but has developed into a viable species, with a colony underneath the city.
+After informing the police, she consults with her mentor, Dr. Walter Gates, who autopsies a larger specimen found in the city's sewage treatment plants, and finds that its organs are fully formed, meaning the Judas breed is not only alive but has developed into a viable species, with a colony underneath the city.

-Looking for more specimens, the kids go down the tracks where they find an egg sac and are then killed by the same assailant.
+Looking for more specimens, Ricky and Alex go down the tracks where they find an egg sac and are then killed by the same assailant.
 Meanwhile, Chuy enters the abandoned church of the dead priest to find "Mr. Funny Shoes" and is abducted.
 Peter, his assistant Josh Maslow and MTA officer Leonard Norton enter the maintenance tunnels to investigate.
 However, Peter and Leonard get stuck and send Josh for help.
 Susan encounters a shadowy creature in a trench coat on a train platform.
 She approaches the figure, which unfolds into an insect the size of a human being.
 The creature abducts Susan and carries her into the tunnels.
-Meanwhile, Josh finds a way out but is found by a Judas and killed.
+Meanwhile, Josh almost finds a way out but is found by a Judas and killed.
 Manny also enters the tunnels in search of Chuy and comes across Susan, whom he rescues along with Peter and Leonard, and they barricade themselves inside a train car.